CagriCatik/My-Automotive-Guide/.github/How-To-Build-Deploy.md

 - Go to your repository’s **Settings**.
 - Scroll down to the **GitHub Pages** section and select the source for GitHub Pages, typically the `gh-pages` branch.
 - Your GitHub Pages site should now be live, and you can access each of your books under the respective directories.

-### Conclusion

-You’ve successfully configured a GitHub Actions workflow to build and deploy multiple `mdbook` projects from different folders to GitHub Pages.
-You can now manage multiple documentation books in one repository and easily deploy them using GitHub Actions.